Forest Hills, Queens

-Forest Hills is a mostly residential neighborhood in the central portion of the borough of Queens in New York City.
-It is adjacent to Corona to the north, Rego Park and Glendale to the west, Forest Park to the south, Kew Gardens to the southeast, and Flushing Meadows–Corona Park to the east.
+Forest Hills is a neighborhood in the central portion of the borough of Queens in New York City.
+It is adjacent to Corona to the north, Rego Park and Glendale to the west, Forest Park to the south, Kew Gardens to the southeast, and Flushing Meadows–Corona Park and Kew Gardens Hills to the east.

 The area was originally referred to as "Whitepot".
 The current name comes from the Cord Meyer Development Company, which bought 660 acre in central Queens in 1906 and renamed it after Forest Park.
 Further development came in the 1920s and 1930s with the widening of Queens Boulevard through the neighborhood, as well as the opening of the New York City Subway's Queens Boulevard Line.
-Forest Hills has a longstanding association with tennis: the Forest Hills Stadium hosted the U.S. Open until 1978 and the West Side Tennis Club offers grass courts for its members.
+Forest Hills has a longstanding association with tennis: the Forest Hills Stadium hosted the U.S. Open from 1915 through 1977 and the West Side Tennis Club offers grass courts for its members.
 The area's main commercial street, Austin Street, contains many restaurants and chain stores.